IBM/trusted-service-identity/docs/spire-security.md

 minikube service tornjak-mtls -n tornjak --url http://127.0.0.1:31740
 ```

+If you are using OpenShift, follow the Ingress setup [documentation](./spire-on-openshift.md).

 Now you can test the above connections to Tornjak server by going to
 `http://127.0.0.1:56404` using your local browser,